Quadratic cohomology: A spectral Sequence

-We denote by $C_{f,i}(V)$ the space of $i$-dimensional singular chains in $V$ generated by the adapted singular simpleces with coefficients in $\mathbb Z_2$.
-Let $U$ be an open subset of $V$; then $C_{f,i}(U)$ is a subspace of $C_{f,i}(V)$ generated by singular simpleces with values in $U$ and $C^i_f(V,U)$ is the space of linear forms on $C_{f,i}(V)$ that vanish on $C_{f,i}(U)$.
+We denote by $C_{f,i}(V)$ the space of $i$-dimensional singular chains in $V$ generated by the adapted singular simplices with coefficients in $\mathbb Z_2$.
+Let $U$ be an open subset of $V$; then $C_{f,i}(U)$ is a subspace of $C_{f,i}(V)$ generated by singular simplices with values in $U$ and $C^i_f(V,U)$ is the space of linear forms on $C_{f,i}(V)$ that vanish on $C_{f,i}(U)$.
 We obtain a cochain complex

 where $\delta$ is usual coboundary of singular cochains.
 The cohomology of the complex (2) coincides with standard cohomology of the pair $(V,U)$ with coefficients in $\mathbb Z_2$: $\ker\delta/\mathrm{im}\delta= H^\cdot(V,U)$.